Do Go On - 337 - The History of April Fools Day

 It only makes the payoff even bigger.

-The Coast Guard commander radioed the admiral in Juneau who ordered a chopper be sent out to investigate.
+Local authorities, the Coast Guard commander radioed the Admiral in Juneau, who ordered a chopper be sent out to investigate.

-Finally, it was right above it and he peered down into the crater.
+Finally, he was right above it, and he peered down into the crater.

 At first, he couldn't believe what he was seeing.